mohitmahajan5800/Hotel-Management-System/README.md

 # Hotel-Management-System
-Here we are having a static website for Hotel Management System (College Assignment For Software Engineering)) it's required project of my college for SOFTWARE ENGINEERING so, I build it.
+Here we are having a static website for Hotel Management System (College Assignment For Software Engineering)) it's required project of my college for SOFTWARE ENGINEERING so, I build it. <br>
 **Here we are having some short description about the software or product:**
 ___
 1. Audio only mode